Mark Reckless to Quit Brexit Party and Join 'Abolish The Welsh Assembly' Party - Guido Fawkes

 Currently a Brexit Party member, his defection would crash the Brexit Party ‘group’ on the Welsh Assembly, taking it below the minimum three members needed to access extra cash, staff, and resources.
 Every group staffer would lose jobs, just before Christmas and during a very uncertain time, perhaps only finding out on TV as Mark announces decision.
 It’ll be Mark’s fifth affiliation in 6 years…

-However, the other Brexit Party Group Members are forming a new independent group with pro-devolution former UKIP AM Caroline Jones re-joining, who previously left the Brexit Party Group when it started it’s abolish position.
+However, the other Brexit Party Group Members are forming a new independent group with pro-devolution former UKIP AM Caroline Jones re-joining, who previously left the Brexit Party Group when it started its abolish position.
 Mark’s affiliations since September 2014 have been:

 The next election is in May 2021…